jlant/2015-06-15-python-tdd-with-django/README.md

 # 2015-06-15-python-tdd-with-django

-A tutorial on test driven development by Harry Percival.
+A tutorial on test driven development at PyCon2015 by Harry Percival.

 ## References / Resoures
 Tutorial title - "TDD with Django, from scratch: a beginners intro to testing and web development"